Three Rules for Building Highly Usable Enterprise SaaS Solutions

 The best enterprise apps provide security and compliance without over-burdening the user.
 Sometimes, they can even enhance the experience.

-The Syncplicity approach:
+The Syncplicity by Axway approach:

 Protection can be seamless.
 Single Sign On is an easy way to enhance security while accommodating users.
 Try to leverage customers’ existing security infrastructure rather than replicate it.